wsderte/tailwind/README.md

    - sign in/up
        - Usage of date inputs in sign in/up ( as server connection )
-       - input side effects on error / sucesses
+       - input side effects on error / sucesses +
        - Axios or fetch on server
+       - github/twitter auth

    - hooks
       - useForm